Best mortgage rates in the UK

 Best first-time buyer mortgage deals in the UK

-Higher loan-to-value mortgages can be attractive to first-time buyers as they require a lower deposit towards their house purchase.
+Higher loan-to-value mortgages can be attractive to first-time buyers because they require a lower deposit for a house purchase.
 Some lenders provide separate mortgage deals to those who are buying a home for the first time and there are also a number of first-time buyer schemes available.
 The specialist first-time buyer mortgage broker, Tembo* is especially well placed to help borrowers use specific home-buying schemes as well as lender incentives and mortgage products designed to boost your mortgage application success.

-In the below comparison tables, we have listed the best first-time buyer mortgage deals for a 95% LTV.
+In the comparison tables below, we have listed the best first-time buyer mortgage deals for a 95% LTV.
 The rates assume a property purchase price of £350,000 where the mortgage is taken over 25 years.

 Best 95% LTV / First-time buyer fixed-rate mortgage deal